-In the years since, Sony has emerged as the top dog in the noise cancelling headphone market, trading blows with Bose with each successive pair.
+In the years since the first QuietComfort model, Sony has emerged as a persistent and dogged rival, trading blows with Bose with each successive headphone release.

-From an aesthetic standpoint, the QuietComfort 35 II were fairly ordinary looking pair of headphones.
-The QuietComfort 45 are evolution over revolution, so while they retain the same profile as their predecessors, the design updates give them a modern look.
+From an aesthetic standpoint the QuietComfort 35 II were ordinary looking.
+With the QuietComfort 45 Bose has gone for evolution over revolution.
+They retain the same profile as their predecessors but have been updated for a more modern look.

-They’re not as sleek and minimalist as Bose’s own NC Headphones 700, the impression they give is that these are the workhouse of Bose’s headphone range.
-The changes range from the removal of the pleats and pluckers, with synthetic leather used for the earcups as well as the underside of the headband.
+They’re not as sleek in appearance as Bose’s own NC Headphones 700, but the nips and tucks here are very welcome, with changes ranging from the removal of the pleats and pluckers, to synthetic leather for the earpads and the underside of the headband.

-The headband structure has been reinforced with glass-filled nylon to help maintain its shape and guard against any falls.
-The material that covers the headband attracts smudges, especially if you purchase the White Smoke model over the Triple Black version.
+The headband structure has been reinforced with glass-filled nylon to maintain its shape and protect against any drops.
+I’ve found the material that covers the headband can be susceptible to attracting smudges, especially if you have the White Smoke model over the Triple Black version.

-Speaking of colours, it’s more than likely Bose will release more once the QuietComfort 45 have been on the market for a while, like it does with all its headphones.
+Speaking of colours, it’s likely Bose will release more colourways once the QuietComfort 45 have been out for about a year as it does with all its premium headphones.

-Aesthetically it carries a more elegant, refined look.
-The matte design makes for a more cohesive look than the metal sheen of the older models, the transitions between the hinge, headband and ear cup are smoother, and at 240g the QuietComfort 45 are very comfortable to wear.
-Once on you’ll barely notice their presence.
+Aesthetically they have a more elegant, refined appearance.
+The matte design is altogether more cohesive look than the metal sheen of the older models; the transitions between the hinge, headband and ear cup are smoother, and at 240g the QuietComfort 45 is one of the lightest over-ears available.
+They’re so light you’ll barely notice their presence.

-The left earcup features the button for switching between the noise cancelling modes, and on the right are the playback/volume buttons and the switch for turning the headphones on and off.
-All are easy to reach, and with the slight gap in-between each playback button, mistakes are few and far between in terms of operation.
-You still get a 3.5mm jack, while the USB port has been upgraded to USB-C.
+The left earcup has a button for switching between noise cancelling modes, and on the right are buttons that double up for playback and volume, plus a switch for turning the headphones on and off, as well as toggling to another device.
+All are easy to reach, and with a slight gap in-between each playback button I didn’t find operating the headphones to be any issue.
+You still get a 3.5mm jack for wired use, while the USB port has been upgraded to USB-C.

-The design is still collapsible for folding them up or you could choose to put them in the carry case to save them from any nicks or dirt.
-The changes to QuietComfort 45 aren’t massive, but they are successful, keeping the same iconic look but giving them a modern aesthetic in the process.
+The design is remains collapsible – not always given with the AirPods Max and WH-1000XM5 opting for non-foldable designs – or you could choose to place them in the carry case to save them from any nicks or dirt.

 - Excellent noise cancellation

-With fast-charging via the new USB-C port, you can top of the battery life quicker if you need more time, a 15-minute dash offers three more hours.
-A full recharge takes two-and-a-half.
+And with fast-charging delivered by the new USB-C port, a 15-minute dash produces three more hours, and a full recharge takes two-and-a-half.

-Wireless connectivity is Bluetooth 5.1, and in terms of stability the connection has been excellent.
-I’ve sailed through Waterloo, Victoria and London Bridge train stations with barely a hint of a break-up.
+Bluetooth is version 5.1, and stability-wise the connection has been excellent.
+I’ve sailed through train stations such as Waterloo, Victoria and London Bridge with barely a hint of a break-up.

-Multi-point support means the headphones can be paired with two devices at once, a flick of the switch on the right ear-cup jumping to a previously connected device.
-With Bose’s SimpleSync technology embedded, the QC 45 have synergy with other Bose speakers and soundbars for a private listening session.
+There’s multi-point support, which means the headphones can be paired with two devices simultaneously with a flick of the toggle switch on the right ear-cup jumping to a previously connected device.
+Bose’s SimpleSync technology allows the QC 45 to be used with any other Bose speakers and soundbars in the home for a private listening session.

-Using microphones inside and outside of the earcups, and a proprietary algorithm to detect sounds (with a particular focus on midrange frequencies), the noise cancellation lives up to the QuietComfort legacy.
+Where the QuietComfort 45 do not disappoint, though, is with their noise cancelling.
+Using microphones inside and outside of the earcups along with a proprietary algorithm that detects sounds (with a particular focus on midrange frequencies), the noise cancelling performance lives up to the QuietComfort legacy.

-Vehicles are reduced to mere hums passing by.
-The hubbub of transport terminals is nullified very effectively, while journeys on trains simply pass by with little interruption, the bumps, knocks and sound of the wind rushing past cancelled out with confidence.
+Vehicles are mere hums as they pass by, the hubbub of train stations is nullified effectively, while journeys on trains pass with little interruption; all the bumps of the tracks and the sound of the wind rushing past is cancelled out with confidence.

-The QC 45’s faculty with diminishing voices is impressive, when using the headphones at Borough food market, nearby conversations were reduced with such an effect that at times that it looks as if people were wordlessly moving their mouths rather talking to each other.
-Wearing them surrounded by people at Waterloo station and there was a moment where I’ve never felt quite as isolated from what’s around me.
+The QC 45’s faculty with diminishing voices is mightily impressive too.
+Wearing the headphones at Borough food market saw that nearby conversations were reduced with such an effect that it looked as if people were silently moving their mouths when talking to each other.
+Wearing them at Waterloo station and I’ve never felt quite as isolated from those around me.

-A switch to the Aware mode and the sound of the world pours in with clarity and detail.
-Waiting at a food market, I didn’t need to take these headphones off to hear my order being called out, and in general you can get a sense of what’s around you, though these headphones won’t quite give your ‘ears’ in the back of your head with regards to what’s behind you.
+A switch to the Aware mode and the outside world pours though with clarity and plenty of detail.
+Waiting at a food market, I didn’t need to take the headphones off to hear my order being called out, and in general I found it easy to get a sense of what was around me.

 - Neutral, clinical tone